voiceflow/react-chat/README.md

 ### Browser API

-When the `react-chat` script is loaded it will register an API as `window.voiceflow`.
+When the `react-chat` script is loaded it will register an API as `window.voiceflow.chat`.
 It has the following interface:

 ```ts